FernE97/html5-blank-slate/README.md

 bower update
 ```

 Run `compass watch` to watch for changes to the scss files.
-This will compile any changes to the style.css in the root of the theme.
+This will compile any changes to the `/assets/css` directory.
 ```
 compass watch
 ```